Unity-Technologies/ml-agents/docs/Tutorial-Custom-Trainer-Plugin.md

 pip3 install -e ./ml-agents-envs && pip3 install -e ./ml-agents
 ```

-Install your cutom trainer package(if your package is pip installable):
+Install your custom trainer package(if your package is pip installable):
 ```shell
 pip3 install your_custom_package
 ```